Allan B. Magruder: End of literary career and early political career

-Magruder’s earlier essay on Thomas Jefferson likely caused Jefferson, as president, to appoint Magruder Commissioner of Lands in Orleans Territory, now Louisiana, in July 1805.
+Magruder's earlier essay on Thomas Jefferson likely caused Jefferson, as president, to appoint Magruder Commissioner of Lands in Orleans Territory, now Louisiana, in July 1805.
 However, this caused Magruder, in August, to suspend his research on his three most recent literary projects, which would remain unfinished.
 Magruder chose to turn over his material for his history of Kentucky to his friend, John Bradford, who used them to write Notes on Kentucky.
 Magruder relocated to Opelousas, Louisiana, in St. Landry Parish, in order to fulfill his new government job.
 As a federal agent, Magruder investigated land claims in Louisiana, but was dismissed in 1806, possibly as a result of intemperance.

-In 1806, the Kentucky Gazette printed Magruder’s observations on Native American battles, ceremonial customs, religion, likely drawn from his earlier research on the subject of the Indian Wars.
+In 1806, the Kentucky Gazette printed Magruder's observations on Native American battles, ceremonial customs, religion, likely drawn from his earlier research on the subject of the Indian Wars.

-When Magruder wasn’t involved in politics in Louisiana, he practiced law.
+When Magruder was not involved in politics in Louisiana, he practiced law.

 Eventually, Magruder was elected to the Louisiana House of Representatives.
 In 1811, Magruder was elected to be a delegate to the Louisiana Constitutional Convention.
-He chaired the committee tasked to write the state’s constitution.
-The constitution was modeled after the Constitution of Kentucky, Magruder’s home state, however, a Bill of Rights was excluded, the law system was based on civil law, and instead of counties, the state was divided in parishes.
+He chaired the committee tasked to write the state's constitution.
+The constitution was modeled after the Constitution of Kentucky, Magruder's home state, however, a Bill of Rights was excluded, the law system was based on civil law, and instead of counties, the state was divided in parishes.
 The constitution was drafted on January 22, 1812, and Louisiana became a state on April 30, 1812.
 Magruder was chosen as one of two agents to exhibit the constitution to President James Madison.